I build tools that make complex systems easier for people to operate safely.

 Hello!
-I'm a human factors researcher and human-computer interaction specialist with a Ph.D. in Aerospace Engineering.
-I design and build systems that enhance human performance in high-stakes environments, with a focus on space exploration.
-My core mission is ensuring the safety, effectiveness, and well-being of people operating complex systems—from astronauts on deep-space missions to operators managing critical infrastructure.
+I'm a human factors researcher and human-computer interaction specialist with a Ph.D. in Aerospace Engineering, focused on space exploration.
+I study how people use complex systems, then build software that supports that work, from astronauts on deep-space missions to operators managing critical infrastructure.

 I currently serve as a researcher in the Human-Computer Interaction Group at NASA Ames Research Center, where I lead research on crew autonomy and human-automation interaction for future exploration missions.
 I also contribute to the development of Playbook, NASA's mission-critical planning and execution software used in analog missions and lunar operations.

-From building mission-critical planning tools to developing high-fidelity simulations for human-in-the-loop research, I combine human factors theory and working software.
-My technical stack includes Python, TypeScript, JavaScript, R, and C#, enabling me to transform research insights into production-ready systems.
+From building mission-critical planning tools to developing simulations for human-in-the-loop research, I combine human factors theory and working software to take research from prototype to deployment.
+My technical stack includes Python, TypeScript, JavaScript, R, and C#.

 You can learn more about my professional background and experience in my resume.